xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/filter-conversations-by-id-and-metadata.md

 * An NFT
 Filter to display only conversations associated with a specific NFT

+You can also use conversation IDs and metadata to display conversation labels to provide users with useful information about their conversations.

-Use this tutorial to learn how to use conversation IDs and metadata to filter conversations in your app.
+Use this tutorial to learn how to use conversation IDs and metadata to filter and label conversations in your app.

 ## Set a conversation ID